What is Gum Disease?

 Over time, gingivitis can lead to more troublesome gum disease (called periodontitis) that can grow even deeper and start to harm the bones of your teeth and jaw.
 Severe gum disease can wreak havoc in your mouth.
 Pregnant women need to be especially careful because gum disease is linked with pre-term births and babies with low birth weight.

 Every mom and mom-to-be wants the best start for their little one, and their journey into parenthood.
-Read on from Dr. Sevey & Dr. Atwell at Creative Dental Solutions to learn more about gum disease and pregnancy.
+Read on from Dr. Sevey & Dr. Sigwart at Creative Dental Solutions to learn more about gum disease and pregnancy.

 Gum Disease, Pregnancy, and Birth Defects